vrochamaia/invest-cli/README.md

 ## Disclaimers

-- The dollar values that you see printed out are all in Canadian dollars.
+- The dollar values that you see printed out are all in USD.
 - For brand new crypto tokens the [API](https://coinconvert.net/) that converts them to the fiat currency might take a couple weeks to be updated.
 - For the Golang experts, I know that I abused on the usage of `panic()` in this project.
 If this was a commercial or professional application I would have done things differently and handle those errors more elegantly.